fadhlillah2/simulation-systems-application/README.md

 ## Usage

-After running the application, navigate to the registration page and create a new user.
+After running the application, navigate to the registration page, create a new user and you can manage consumer data (CRUD).
 You can then log in with this user to access the home page.

 ## Contributing